VasiliiSikora/Chattucino/README.md

 ## Design
 ### **Current Status**
 Currently a user can:
-    Create an account/Sign Up
+* Create an account/Sign Up
-    Login/Logout
+* Login/Logout
-    Post a new "Chattucino" meet-up
+* Post a new "Chattucino" meet-up
-        Location
-        Date
-        Purpose
-    Update user profile details
+* Update user profile details
-    Show interest in attending a meet-up
+* Show interest in attending a meet-up
-    Approve request of other users to join a meet-up
+* Approve request of other users to join a meet-up

 ### **Future Features**
 There is scope to implement AWS S3 to upload and display photos of a meet-up after it has been completed.